shintaro-iwasaki/FBGEMM/fbgemm_gpu/README.md

 The library provides efficient table batched embedding bag, data layout transformation, and quantization supports.

-Currently tested with CUDA 11.3, 11.5, and 11.6 in CI.
-In all cases, we test with PyTorch packages which are built with CUDA 11.3.
+Currently tested with CUDA 11.3, 11.5, 11.6, and 11.7 in CI.
+In all cases, we test with PyTorch packages which are built with CUDA 11.7.

-Only Intel/AMD with AVX2 extensions are currently supported.
+Only Intel/AMD CPUs with AVX2 extensions are currently supported.

 General build and install instructions are as follows:

-Build dependencies: "scikit-build","cmake","ninja","jinja2","torch>0.9","cudatoolkit",
-and for testing: "hypothesis".
+Build dependencies: `scikit-build`, `cmake`, `ninja`, `jinja2`, `torch`, `cudatoolkit`, and for testing: `hypothesis`.

 ```
 conda install scikit-build jinja2 ninja cmake hypothesis